Building A Budget With Allocations - All Flexibility Levels

 - School Counselors recognize and respond to the need for mental health services for all students.
 School Counselors offer instruction that enhances mental health awareness, provides appraisal and advisement for academic, career, and social/emotional development, provides short-term counseling interventions, and provides referrals to community resources for long-term counseling support.

-- School Counselors can provide support to the building Homeless Liaison and SEL Lead.
+- School Counselors can provide support to a school’s Homeless Liaison and SEL Lead.

 Best Practices